 There are currently 1.3 billion Facebook Messenger monthly users.
-Data analysts expect the user base to grow up to 2.4 billion users in 2021.
+70% of Facebook users visit the site daily, and more than half visit it multiple times each day.
 Messenger much like other channels witnessed a spike in usage during the covid-19 pandemic making it a must-have channel for contact centers.

-Facebook as a platform have evolved over the years to enable brands to cater to their customers.
+Facebook as a platform has evolved over the years to enable brands to cater to their customers.
 From offering product showcasing to paid sponsorships, Facebook has become a complete platform for customer service.
-Contact centers across the world have already adopted Facebook Messenger as a dedicated support channel, however some are still debating on that decision.
+Contact centers across the world have already adopted Facebook Messenger as a dedicated support channel, however, some are still debating on that decision.

-In this blog we will discuss the importance of Facebook Messenger in a contact center and why to integrate it with your contact center software.
+In this blog, we will discuss the importance of Facebook Messenger in a contact center and why to integrate it with your Contact Center Solution.

 Facebook Messenger is a dependable channel for customer service, because of what Facebook as a platform has to offer.
-Over the years, Facebook has evolved from being just a socialising channel.
-There are different features to support influencers, content creators and businesses of all sizes.
-Facebook is a buzzing marketplace and lot of social commerce is cropping up on a regular basis.
+Over the years, Facebook has evolved from being just a socializing channel.
+There are different features to support influencers, content creators, and businesses of all sizes.
+Facebook is a buzzing marketplace and a lot of social commerce is cropping up on a regular basis.
 Keeping these points in mind, let’s find out how influential is Messenger for customer service.

 As every business has something to sell, a platform that offers a virtual bazaar seems to be ideal.
-Alongside socialising with your customers, you can showcase your product and advertise.
-The process of setting up your virtual shop is extremely simple and enables the customers to view price tag and make a purchasing decision as well.
+Alongside socializing with your customers, you can showcase your product and advertise.
+The process of setting up your virtual shop is extremely simple and enables the customers to view the price tags and make a purchasing decision as well.

 For example, recently I was engaging with an online shopping brand and they kept forwarding their Autumn Collection with discounts.
 While browsing through it, I actually found something nice but wasn’t sure if it came in my size.
 Without much hassle, I responded in that chat popup enquiring about my requirement.
 An immediate response, influenced me to fetch my card and do the needful.

 Facebook itself has high reach potential.
-In other words, it is an sea full of prospects and you can reach out to most of them at once.
-This also means, a majority of people will be flooding your inbox with queries, complaints and feedback.
+In other words, it is a sea full of prospects and you can reach out to most of them at once.
+This also means a majority of people will be flooding your inbox with queries, complaints, and feedback.
 Adding an agent to each ticket is a waste of money and time.
 Instead equipping your Messenger channel with CZ-bot can save you resources.

-CZ-bot is an AI-driven chatbot which can learn and respond to generic customer queries.
-It can smoothly handover the conversation to an agent when human interference is necessary.
+CZ-bot is an AI-driven chatbot that can learn and respond to generic customer queries.
+It can smoothly hand over the conversation to an agent when human interference is necessary.
 Further, CZ-bot can enhance the customer’s experience in an Omnichannel ecosystem.
-With access to previous customer history and tickets, your agents can personalise every conversation for the best outcome.
+With access to previous customer history and tickets, your agents can personalize every conversation for the best outcome.

 Keeping Messenger aside, your brand’s profile on Facebook should be helpful to customers as well.
 A strong social media team can keep your customers engaged but being helpful is another game.
 Here are few tips:

 In conclusion, Facebook Messenger is a convenient form of conversing with your prospects and customers.
-While catering to the them, the social media will cost you less resources, it is more modern and appeals to the new gen customers.
+While catering to them, social media will cost you fewer resources, it is more modern and appeals to the new-gen customers.
 Using an omnichannel to make the most out of your all social media channels including Messenger will enhance the customer’s experience.
 To explore such possibilities, talk to our experts.

 Author Bio: Sweta is a passionate technical writer with an experience in digital marketing.
 Outside work, she is a devoted Esports advocate.